-- 1] open the original application, and click on "copy" - 2] change the title "AMENDMENT TO ER/... [insert title]" $\,$ - 3] ensure that the project description clearly outlines the proposed changes (you can delete the rest of the project description) - 4] ensure that all new or amended materials are attached.
+- 1] open the original application, and click on "copy" - 2] change the title to "AMENDMENT TO ER/... [insert title]" - 3] ensure that the project description clearly outlines the proposed changes (you can delete the rest of the project description) - 4] ensure that all new or amended materials are attached - 5] update start and end dates.